 What do we do when a student is learning English in addition to literacy skills?
 Whenever possible, we include an adult who speaks the student's home language.
 If this is not possible, we may need to schedule individual time with the student, or we may need to rely on student peer support.
-If you have no time, no peer or adult support, and no access to second-language materials, you must be able to apply nonverbal literacy strategies to the environment and treat the student based on the assumption that no literacy skills are present.
+If you have no time, no peer or adult support, and no access to second-language materials, you must be able to apply nonverbal literacy strategies to the environment and treat the student based on the assumption that no literacy skills are present while still using age-appropriate materials.
+Students will be reluctant participants in an environment that is overly simplistic or insulting to the age.